 4. Is the crime deportable?

-No. Violating NRS 203.090 is not a deportable offense.
+No. A conviction under this section is not a deportable offense.
 Still, any immigrant facing criminal charges is advised to seek out an experienced attorney to fight the charges.

 5. How soon can the criminal record get sealed?

 Convictions for disturbing a meeting can be sealed one (1) year after the case ends in Nevada.
 And in cases where the charge got dismissed, there is no waiting period – the defendant can petition for a seal immediately.4